 12. Learn Origami and See Artists Making Washi

 Pretty cool if you ask me!
 The Origami Kaikan offers lessons on paper folding.
 You can also see the artisans making Japanese Paper (washi).

-Airport vending machines have nothing on Japanese vending machine where you can buy anything from a beer to underwear.
+Airport vending machines have nothing on Japanese vending machines where you can buy anything from beer to underwear.
 They are like something from the future!

 Like Tokyo’s world-famous trains.
 A little pricey but when you get inside you’ll see why.
 Good food and clean cabins are great for long distances.

 Check out the latest technology and visit the ‘Nintendo Game Front’ where you can play with the latest software at the Panasonic Showroom.